-Podcasts are not just for small to medium size business or for Entrepreneurs and aspiring people.
-Big corporate businesses or Universities across the globe successfully incorporated podcasts sponsorships and creation into their strategy.
+Podcasts are not just for small to medium size businesses or for entrepreneurs.
+Big corporate businesses or Universities across the globe successfully incorporated podcasts’ sponsorships and creation into their strategy.

 There’s a market for everything and the more you focus on a specific channel and develop expertise in an area that is a niche, the most likely you will become an authority in that field.
 Starting a podcast on that subject goes hand in hand with starting a blog.
 Usually, bloggers who developed a community around their topic started podcasting (or vice versa in some rare cases).

 Now, let’s be honest, developing a community around a blog takes time.
-There’s really no shortcuts around it.
+There are really no shortcuts around it.
 You’ll need to create content, customize images, promoting them, creating a lead magnet incentive for your community to sign-up on your list/newsletter, like a free e-book and so much more.